The Trojan Horse Affair - Part 8

 Early the next day, we woke up a woman who was not Mark Walters, tried another address, another woman, also not Mark Walters.

-Brian had joked that Mark might have chosen a greater berth area as his new home, not only for its remoteness and stunning weather, but also for his noticeably high concentration of M.
+Brian and I joked that Mark might have chosen a great berth area as his new home, not only for its remoteness and stunning weather, but also for his noticeably high concentration of M.

 He emailed us a file.